SpudGunMan/meshing-around/modules/radio.md

 ---

-# AI Speech with Vosk, Speech to Text
+# AI Speech with Vosk, Speech to Text ASR

 "Hey Chirpy"